July 27, 2018 | Posted by: Venus Zoleta | Government Services

 Carefully plan the amount you’re going to borrow.
 Consider your financial situation and capacity to repay a loan.
 Can you afford to pay the principal and interest with your monthly income?

 Find out how much you can realistically pay in monthly installments.
 It should not exceed 30% of your gross monthly income.
 If your gross pay is PHP 50,000 per month, your mortgage shouldn’t be more than PHP 15,000.

 Pag-IBIG has a housing loan affordability calculator that computes how much you can borrow and pay in monthly amortization based on your income, your chosen loan term and fixed pricing period, and the estimated value of the property you want to buy.
 The Pag-IBIG housing loan calculator is also useful if you want to know the required gross monthly income for the amount you want to borrow.

 Is your income insufficient or unstable to qualify for a loan?
-Having a co-borrower or co-maker with a regular employment and an excellent credit history will help you improve your chance of getting a Pag-IBIG housing loan approval.
+Having a co-borrower or co-maker with regular employment and excellent credit history will help you improve your chance of getting a Pag-IBIG housing loan approval.

 Pag-IBIG allows two or three members (including the principal borrower) who are up to second-degree relatives to apply for a single housing loan.
 This means you can partner with your spouse, sibling, parent, in-law, or cousin whose income will be added to yours to better qualify for a Pag-IBIG housing loan.

 However, be careful when asking someone to sign a loan.
 Not everyone in the family will agree to be responsible for any unpaid debts you make.
 It’s best to get a co-borrower whom you’ll share the new home with and who’s genuinely willing to help you out.